7 easy, drug-free ways to live life better with lupus

 2. Get vitamin D from a supplement instead of sunlight

-The sun is a known source of Vitamin D but getting D through the sun is ill-advised as too much sun can lead to lupus flares.
+The sun is a good source of Vitamin D but getting D through the sun is ill-advised as too much sun can lead to lupus flares.
+Talk to your doctor about a therapeutic dose of vitamin D to improve and maintain low levels, typically at least 5,000IU daily.

 Read: 8 things you didn’t know vitamin D does